 Recognizing heroin use and slang terms

-Some signs of heroin use include:
+Some physical and behavioral signs of heroin abuse include:

 - Changes in behavior or personality